 Twelve-year-old Trey Slavonic is here with his dad and little brother.

-“This is important because it helps cover up all the mistakes people have done in the mining and taking the coal off from the top layers,” he said.
-“Makes it look more natural and have a better and more habitat for the animals.”
+“This is important because it helps cover up all the mistakes people have done in the mining and taking the coal off from the top layers makes it look more natural and have better habitat for the animals,” he said.

 Helping a Threatened Species